The New GoPro Hero 4 Sesion

 In the end we feel that your money is better spent with a different device such as the GoPro Hero 4 Silver.
-The Silver has better additional battery options, better picture quality, you can swap out the full case in the event you crack your lens protector; with the Session that’s just not an option as everything in built-in, and they both retail for about the same price.
+The Silver has better additional battery options and better picture quality.
+You can swap out the full case in the event you crack your lens protector.
+With the Session that’s just not an option as everything in built-in.
+They both retail for about the same price.
 In this case it just makes more sense to spend the same and get more for your money’s worth.
 However, if you’re looking for an additional angle type of camera that needs to fit into smaller laces for recording the Session is perfectly fit for those types of scenarios.

 Whether you're looking for extra cash to upgrade your electronics you can sell GoPro cameras directly on our website in the most convenient way.
 Check out our quotes and if you like it submit an order on the site and get a free shipping label for your camera.[pullquote style="left"]GoPro Hero 4 Sesion - THE SMALLEST, LIGHTEST AND MOST CONVENIENT GOPRO, YET[/pullquote]